 Over the last decades many research centers have developed head impact sensing devices to better understand the true nature of concussions.
-How common are they and how hard are the hits in different sports?
+How common are concussions and how hard are the hits in different sports?

 Concussions are caused by violent movements of the head.
 During these movements the brain smashes into the skull and chemical reactions occur that results in symptoms like headaches, dizziness, disorientation and ringing in the ears.
 Concussions are versions of Traumatic Brain Injury (TBI) which is intensively debated in the military and in health care (falls, assaults and motor vehicle accidents).
 But up until recently, we didn’t know much about sports head injuries.
 The NFL was early in responding to the findings from brain researchers, as shown in the movie “Concussion”.

 We now know that concussions are more common in certain sports, like Football, Ice hockey and Lacrosse but without specific data on these impacts it has been difficult for players and parents to know how concerned they should be.